Au2mater/Doc2HTML/README.md

 ## Description

-Doc2HTML is a pure Python application that converts Word documents to HTML format.
+Doc2HTML converts Word documents and templates to HTML format.
 It uses the `mammoth` library for the conversion and `jinja2` for HTML templating.
 The application can be run as a standalone zipapp, requiring only Python >= 3.8.5.
-It has no C dependencies, making it highly portable across different systems.
+It is a pure Python application that has no C dependencies, making it highly portable across different systems.

 ## Use Cases